hmchou56/centra8/centra5/organizers_sponsors.md

 -	Andreia Passos, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal;
 - 	António Carlos Sá, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal;
 - 	Bárbara Pinho, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal;
+-	Gil Coutinho, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal;
 -	Joana Coelho, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal;
 -	Paula Rodrigues, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal;
 -	Rita Costa, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal;
 -	Sandra Nunes, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal;
 -	Sheila Habib, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal;
+-	Vera Pinto, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal;

 ## Contact
 [centra@inesctec.pt](centra@inesctec.pt)